Rolex Officers Watch 9ct Pink Gold, Submarine Hermetic 1924

 Payment and Delivery

-If you would like to pay by bank transfer, we will be pleased to assist you with this and pass on a 3% saving to you.
-Paying by bank transfer for a 3% saving will not affect your 12 months warranty.
+If you would like to pay by bank transfer, we will be pleased to assist you with this.
 Similarly, if you wish to pay by International SWIFT or Bank Wire Transfer we will provide you with our BIC / Swift number and our IBAN number.

 Please check the import duties and any taxes your government may apply, these are different for each country and, unfortunately, out of our control.